STELAR Online Teaching Certificate Program

 Designing Your Online Course: Creating Exceptional Educational Experiences

-In the second course of the series, learners will analyze the following course components with an eye toward alignment: learning outcomes, instructional materials, activities, and assessments.
+Learners will analyze the following course components with an eye toward alignment: learning outcomes, instructional materials, activities, and assessments.
 Specifically, they will practice writing measurable learning outcomes, find and/or create digital instructional materials, use technology to create engaging learning activities, and design assessments that measure higher-order cognitive skills.

 Facilitating Your Online Course: Sustaining Student Engagement and Inquiry